Stéphane Larue, translated by Pablo Strauss

 The French version of the book, Le Plongeur, won the Prix des libraires du Québec and the Prix Senghor and was shortlisted for the Governor General's Literary Award for French-language fiction.
 The Dishwasher is Stéphane Larue's first book.

-The Dishwasher is on the Canada Reads 2020 longlist.
-The final five books and their champions will be revealed on Jan.
-22, 2020.
+The Dishwasher was on the Canada Reads 2020 longlist.

 - Confessions of a dishwasher and gambling addict who became a bestselling novelist

 - The best Canadian fiction of 2019